Find Trade Colleges

 100% Women

 The 9th most popular school in the country for cardiovascular technology/technologist majors who are seeking their bachelor's degree is Inter American University of Puerto Rico - Ponce.
-The average in-state tuition for full-time undergraduates is $4,560 per year, while in-state graduate students, on average, pay $2,580 per year.
-During the 2020-2021 academic year, 7 people received their bachelor's degree in cardiovascular technology/technologist from Inter American University of Puerto Rico - Ponce.
+The average in-state tuition for full-time undergraduates is $4,848 per year, while in-state graduate students, on average, pay $2,724 per year.
+For the 2021-2022 academic year, 7 bachelor's degrees were handed out to cardiovascular technology/technologist majors at Inter American University of Puerto Rico - Ponce.
 Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #10